OuyangWenyu/CatchmentAttributes/README.md

 |   ├── GlimRaster.tif
 |   ├── LiMW_GIS 2015.gdb.zip
 |   ├── xx_index_field.shp
-├── glim_short_long_name.txt
+├── glim_name_short_long.txt
 ```

+GLiMCateNumberMapping.csv and GlimRaster.tif are generated when running script.

+Remember if you find some errors when processing grid data and recalculate the attr, you have to delete
+GLiMCateNumberMapping.csv and GlimRaster.tif manually before calling the script.

-The file "glim_name_short_long.txt" is not used in the process, but it is useful for understanding the geology attribute
+The file "glim_name_short_long.txt" is useful for understanding the geology attribute file.
-file.

 The file "data/glim_cate_number_mapping.csv" comes from original CatchmentAttributes, we didn't use it.